stormalf/chibicc/README.md

 ./chibicc -h

     chibicc is a C compiler based on chibicc created by Rui Ueyama.
      See original project https://github.com/rui314/chibicc for more information this chibicc contains only some differences for now like new parameters chibicc usage :
      --help or -h print the help
-        --version or -v print the version of chibicc -cc1 run the cc1 function needs -cc1-input (-cc1-output optional) parameter -fuse-ld to specify other linker than ld used by default -x Specify the language of the following input files.
+     --version or -v print the version of chibicc
+     -cc1 run the cc1 function needs -cc1-input (-cc1-output optional) parameter
+     -fuse-ld to specify other linker than ld used by default -x Specify the language of the following input files.
          Permissible languages include: c assembler none
          'none' means revert to the default behavior of guessing the language based on the file's extension.
      -S generate assembly file
      -o path to output executable if omitted a.out generated -c path to source to compile
      -Xlinker <arg> Pass <arg> on to the linker.
      -Wl,<options> Pass comma-separated <options> on to the linker.
      -z <arg> Pass <arg> on to the linker.
      -soname <arg> Pass -soname <arg> on to the linker.
      --version-script <arg> Pass --version-script <arg> to the linker.
      -I<path> Pass path to the include directories -L<path> Pass path to the lib directories -D<macro> define macro example -DM13
      -U<macro> undefine macro example -UM13
-        -s to strip all symbols during linkage phasis -M -MD -MP -MMD -MF <arg> -MT <arg> -MQ <arg> compiler write a list of input files to stdout in a format that "make" command can read.
+     -s to strip all symbols during linkage phasis
+     -M -MD -MP -MMD -MF <arg> -MT <arg> -MQ <arg> compiler write a list of input files to stdout in a format that "make" command can read.
 This feature is used to automate file dependency management
      -fpic or -fPIC Generate position-independent code (PIC) -fno-pic disables the generation of position-independent code with relative address references -pie Create a dynamically linked position independent -fpie Create a dynamically linked position independent -fPIE Create a dynamically linked position independent -fcommon is the default if not specified, it's mainly useful to enable legacy code to link without errors -fno-common specifies that the compiler places uninitialized global variables in the BSS section of the object file.
      -static  pass to the linker to link a program statically -pthread pass to the linker to link with lpthread library -shared pass to the linker to produce a shared object which can then be linked with other objects to form an executable.
      -hashmap-test to test the hashmap function
      -idirafter <dir> apply to lookup for both the #include "file" and #include <file> directives.
      -### to dump all commands executed by chibicc -debug to dump all commands executed by chibicc in a log file in /tmp/chibicc.log -E Stop after the preprocessing stage; do not run the compiler proper.
          The output is in the form of preprocessed source code, which is sent to the standard output.
          Input files that don’t require preprocessing are ignored.
      -rpath <dir> Add a directory to the runtime library search path this parameter is passed to the linker.
          This is used when linking an ELF executable with shared objects.
          All -rpath arguments are concatenated and passed to the runtime linker, which uses them to locate shared objects at runtime.
          The -rpath option is also used when locating shared objects which are needed by shared objects explicitly included in the link.
-        -dumpmachine it's required by some projects returns x86_64-linux-gnu -dotfile generates a file with .dot extension that can be visualized using graphviz package -dM Print macro definitions in -E mode instead of normal output -print print all tokens in a log file in /tmp/chibicc.log -A print Abstract Syntax Tree in a log file in /tmp/chibicc.log -msse3 enabling sse3 support
+     -dumpmachine it's required by some projects returns x86_64-linux-gnu -dotfile generates a file with .dot extension that can be visualized using graphviz package -dM Print macro definitions in -E mode instead of normal output -print print all tokens in a log file in /tmp/chibicc.log -A print Abstract Syntax Tree in a log file in /tmp/chibicc.log -msse enabling sse support
+     -mno-sse disabling sse support
+     -msse2 enabling sse2 support
+     -mno-sse2 disabling sse2 support
+     -msse3 enabling sse3 support
+     -mno-sse3 disabling sse3 support
      -msse4 enabling sse4 support
+     -mno-sse4 disabling sse4 support
      -msse4.1 enabling sse4.1 support
      -mcrc32 enabling crc32 instruction support
-        -nostdlib  Do not use the standard system startup files or libraries when linking -nostdinc Do not use the standard system header files when compiling -std=c99 generates an error on implicit function declaration (without -std only a warning is emitted) -std=c11 generates an error on implicit function declaration (without -std only a warning is emitted) -mmmx to allow mmx instructions and builtin functions linked to mmx like __builtin_packuswb...
+     -nostdlib  Do not use the standard system startup files or libraries when linking -nostdinc Do not use the standard system header files when compiling -std=c99 generates an error on implicit function declaration (without -std only a warning is emitted) -std=c11 generates an error on implicit function declaration (without -std only a warning is emitted) -mmmx enabling mmx instructions
+     -mno-mmx disabling mmx instructions
+     -mavx enabling avx instructions
+     -mavx2 enabling avx2 instructions
      -print-search-dirs prints minimal information on install dir.
      -Werror any warning is sent as an error and stops the compile -f-omit-frame-pointer omits frame pointer and uses rsp-relative addressing.
 Minimal stack usage -f-no-omit-frame-pointer always keeps frame pointer (default)
+     -g enabling debug symbols
+     -O0 disabling optimization
+     -O or -O1 enabling optimization level 1
+     -O2 enabling optimization level 2
+     -O3 enabling optimization level 3
      chibicc [ -o <path> ] <file>

 ## compile